Thursday, December 19, 2024

 Roy Berko

-SOME LIKE IT HOT is full of dynamic modern and tap dancing, grand costumes and sets, lots of extended farce with doors slamming, double identities and physical schticks, enfolded in big jazzy full-orchestra sounds.
+SOME LIKE IT HOT is full of dynamic modern and tap dancing, grand costumes and sets, lots of extended farce with doors slamming, double identities and physical shticks, enfolded in big jazzy full-orchestra sounds.
 If you enjoy musicals of a flashback to the old, just sit back and have an enjoyable experience.

 To see a full review of this show, read Roy Berko's blog here.